(UN)TALKING FAMILY IN DISCOURSE-DEPENDENT FAMILIES

 Ann Buysse is full professor of clinical psychology and a member of the Family Lab at Ghent University.
 The research group was founded about 20 years ago and has since secured a unique position with a series of studies into interpersonal influence.
 This central theme has been elaborated in small experiments, qualitative and quantitative studies and large-scale interdisciplinary projects with family law, sexology, bioethics, sociology and medicine.
 Her research focuses on mechanisms underlying the process of influence in families in topics such as adoption, blended families, families with children with disabilities, donor families, divorce, mediation, family therapy, sexual health, communication, family support, family solidarity, attachment, blue psychology, ...
 Projects are carried out in close collaboration with various stakeholders, with a focus on generating real world impact and societal innovations.
 She worked together and mentored over 20 PhD-students who kept her mind sharp and with whom she co-authored a series of publications.
 Her teaching assignment has long included family studies, systems therapy, and mediation, and more recently primary care.
 She currently is Dean of the Faculty of Psychology and Educational Sciences and has held various positions at both the faculty and scientific, policy or social organizations.

-Inaugural lecture – February 16, 2022 - 6:00 pm (MONT10)
+Inaugural lecture – February 16, 2022 - 6:00 pm (MONT10) On registration

 “Until the lions have a voice, the glory of the hunt will always be the tale of the hunter” (Nigerian proverb)